Project Versioning Examples

 Example #3: Hotfix

-• DEV 2 is assigned to implement the hotfix and he switches to work on a version that is based on a tag (by doing it he detached from tag and needs to make his changes on a some branch).
+• DEV 2 is assigned to implement the hotfix, and he switches to work on a version that is based on a tag (by doing it, he detached from the tag and needs to make his changes on some branch).

 When he starts developing, the GIT would detach the developer from the tag, where he would need to push his changes to a new branch.

-• DEV 1 works on the ongoing branch and thus no conflicts will occur when pushing her commits into GIT.
-Similarly, no conflicts will occur when initiating the version tagging act, which would generate and offer, as expected, the tag 1.0.1.
+• DEV 1 works on the ongoing branch, and thus, no conflicts will occur when pushing her commits into GIT.
+Similarly, no conflicts will occur when initiating the version tagging act, which would generate an offer, as expected, the tag 1.0.1.

 diagram